 Then, I grabbed my cup of coffee, fancied it up, and then headed to the craft room to get to work.
 I love making homemade treats and eats and packing them up all pretty with a homemade Christmas ornament.
 Here’s how to make this one:

-Mini Mason Jar Holiday Ornament
+Mini Mason Jar Christmas Ornament

-- dollar store mason jar holiday ornament
+- dollar store mason jar Christmas ornament

 - tiny fake trees